 These are just a small handful of memories along the timeline of my history with gaming, but these events were surely factors in what drove me to become what I am today: A great, big nerd.

-Aside from all of this videogame stuff, I’m also a tabletop gaming fanatic and a decorated aficionado of comic books, '80s and '90s toys and memorabilia, cheeseburgers, and pinball machines.
+Aside from all of this videogame stuff, I’m also a tabletop gaming fanatic and a decorated aficionado of comic books, '80s and '90s toys and memorabilia, cheeseburgers, pinball machines, and K-Pop.
 I have an absolutely beautiful partner and kiddos that somehow put up with all of my ridiculous bullshit.